nancyvv/pacmen-factory/README.md

-# pacmen-factory
-Exercise to create a pac-man on demand that will go from one side of the screen.

-Project Title:
-PacMen Factory Exercise
+# PacMen Factory Exercise

-Description:
-The goal of the exercise is to create a pacman on demand by clicling the 'Add PacMan' button.
+The goal of this exercise is to create a pacman on demand by clicling the 'Add PacMan' button.
 Once the pac man has been created, the animation would start by clicking 'Start Game.'

 How to run:
 Load the index.html file into any browser.
 Once loaded, click on the 'Add PacMan' button, followed by the 'Start Game' button.